Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Bernoulli GLR Change Point Detector

 \subsection{Practical considerations}

-Lemma~\ref{lem:FalseAlarm} provides the first control of false alarm for the Bernoulli GLR employed for bounded data.
+Lemma~\ref{lem:FalseAlarm} provides the first control of false alarm for the Bernoulli GLR employed for bounded distributions.
 However, the threshold \eqref{def:beta} is not fully explicit as the function $\cT(x)$ can only be computed numerically.
 Note that for sub-Gaussian distributions, results from \cite{Maillard2018GLR} show that the smaller and more explicit threshold $\beta(n,\delta) = \left(1 + \frac{1}{n}\right)\ln\left(\frac{3n\sqrt{n}}{\delta}\right)$, can be used to prove an upper bound of $\delta$ for the false alarm probability of the GLR, with quadratic divergence $\kl(x,y)=2(x-y)^2$.
-For the Bernoulli GLR, numerical simulations suggest that the threshold \eqref{def:beta} is a bit conservative, and in practice we recommend to keep only the leading term and use $\beta(n,\delta) = \ln(3n\sqrt{n}/\delta)$.
+For the Bernoulli GLR, numerical simulations suggest that the threshold \eqref{def:beta} is a bit conservative, and in practice we recommend to keep only the leading term and use $\beta(n,\delta) = \ln(n\sqrt{n}/\delta)$.

-Also note that, as any test based on scan-statistics, the GLR can be costly to implement as at every time step, it considers all previous time steps as a possible positions for a change-point.
+Also note that, as any test based on scan-statistics, the GLR can be costly to implement: at every time step, it considers all previous time steps as a possible position for a changepoint.
 Thus, in practice the following adaptation may be interesting, based on down-sampling the possible time steps:

-for subsets $\cN$ and $\cS_n$.
+for any strict subsets $\cN\subseteq \N$ and $\cS_n \subset \{1,\dots,n\}$.
 Following the proof of Lemma~\ref{lem:FalseAlarm}, we can easily see that this variant enjoys the exact same false-alarm control.
 However, the detection delay may be slightly increased.
-In Appendix~\ref{sub:IdeasOptimizations} we show that using these practical speedups has little impact on the regret.
+Our experiments reveal that the price in terms of regret of the speed-up is negligible.